binipringle/intro-to-dh/_texts/1-command-line.md

 What if all these cool possibilities seem a bit abstract to you right now?
 That's all right!
 On a very basic level, most uses of the command line are about showing information that the computer has, or modifying or making things (files, programs, etc.) on the computer.

 In the next section, we'll make this a little more clear by getting started with the command line.

+---

+# Getting to the command line

+## Ubuntu

+The operating system you are using is Ubuntu.
+To get to the command line in Ubuntu:

+FOOTNOTE: Ubuntu (pronounced "uh-BUN-two") is a free and open-source Linux distribution based on Debian.
+Debian, also known as Debian GNU/Linux, is a Linux distribution composed of free and open-source software, developed by the community-supported Debian Project, which was established by Ian Murdock on August 16, 1993.
+A Linux distribution (often abbreviated as distro) is an operating system made from a software collection that is based upon the Linux kernel and, often, a package management system. (all definitions from Wikipedia)

+1. Double-click on the word "Activities" in the top left corner of your screen.
+2. Type "terminal" into the bar that appears.
+3. Select the first item that appears in the list.
+4. The terminal will look like this:

+INSERT command-line-3-terminal.png

+When you see the $, you're in the right place.
+We call the $ the command prompt; the $ lets us know the computer is ready to receive a command.
+The command prompt is the place you type commands you wish the computer to execute.
+We will now learn some of the most common commands.

+In the next section, we'll learn how to navigate the filesystem in the command line.

+---

+# Navigation

+## Prefatory pro tips

+Go slow at first and check your spelling!

+One of the biggest things you can do to make sure your code runs correctly and you can use the command line successfully is to make sure you check your spelling!
+Keep this in mind today, this week, and your whole life.
+If at first something doesn't work, check your spelling!
+Unlike in human reading, where letters operate simultaneously as atomistic symbols and as complex contingencies (check Johanna Drucker on the alphabet), in coding, each character has a discrete function including (especially!) spaces.

+Keep in mind that the command line and file systems on Mac OS and Unix are usually pre-configured as cAsE-pReSeRvInG--so capitalizations also matter when typing commands and file and folder names.

+Also, while copying and pasting from this handy tutorial may be tempting to avoid spelling errors and other things, we encourage you not to!
+Typing out each command will help you remember them and how they work.

+THERE IS A LOT MORE IN THIS section

+---